 FIELD – SPORTING

-FC – Field Champion; Field Trial (sporting) or Lure Coursing (sight hounds)
+FC – Field Champion; Field Trial (sporting) or Lure Coursing (sight sounds).

-AFC – Amateur Field Champion; dog has won a trial handled by an amateur
+AFC – Amateur Field Champion; dogs who won a trial handled by an amateur.

-NAFC – National Field Champion; dog has won a trial in competition with both amateur and professional handlers
+NAFC – National Field Champion; dogs who won a trial competition with amateur and professional handlers.

-JH – Junior Hunter; 4 qualifying legs at the begining level
+JH – Junior Hunter; 4 qualifying legs at the beginning level.

-SH – Senior Hunter; more qualifying legs at the intermetiate level
+SH – Senior Hunter; more qualifying legs at the intermediate level.

-Hunting – Dogs are tested on retrieving, pointing, flushing, quartering and general steadiness, involving the sound of a starter’s pistol and retrieving on land and in water.
-Different breeds – setters, pointers, retrievers, etc. specialize in one or more of the above skills.
-Months or years of training.
-A very large time commitment.
+Hunting – Dogs tested on pointing, retrieving, flushing, quartering, and general steadiness that involves the sound of a starter’s pistol, as well as retrieving on land and in water.
+Different breeds – retriever, pointers, and setters, etc., specializing in one or more of these skills with months or years of training, a very large time commitment.

 FIELD – HERDING

-HT – Herding Tested; involves the dog’s ability to move sheep and change their direction, while being responsive to the handlers control.
+HT – Herding Tested; involve a dog’s ability to move sheep and change their direction while being responsive to the handler’s control.

 (Trial level designations)

-HS – Herding Started- ability to gather and move sheep through gates and chutes, handler working close to dog.
+HS – Herding Started; ability to gather and move sheep through gates and chutes with the handler working close to the dog.

-HI – Herding Intermediate – the above at a somewhat higher level, with part of the course being run with the handler at a moderate distance from the dog.
+HI – Herding Intermediate; same as the HS ability but with a somewhat higher level, with part of the course being run with the handler at a moderate distance from the dog.

-Herding – dogs are tested on instinct and training; ability to gather, contain and drive sheep.
-Months to years of training working with sheep.
-Travel usually required just for sheep access and training.
+Herding – dogs that are tested on instinct and training; ability to gather, contain, and drive sheep (takes months or years of training to work with sheep).
+Travel usually requires just sheep access and training.

 FIELD – COURSING (Hounds)

-Agility – tests a dogs physical ability and speed going over a course with elevated walks, A-frames, teeter toters, tunnels, jumps, and more.
-The canine version of the US Marine obstacle course!
-Loads of fun for man and dog.
-A great way to introduce young dogs to obedience; control and responsiveness to commands and attention to detail, control training balanced by great fun with the obstacles.
-My personal favorite type of field/obedience activity.
+Agility – tests a dog’s physical ability and speed while going over a course with elevated walks, A-frames, teeter-totters, tunnels, jumps, and more; the canine version of the US Marine obstacle course.
+A great way to introduce young dogs to obedience, control, and responsiveness to commands and attention to detail.